PeishiJiang/KIM/README.md

 Distributed under the Simplified BSD License.
 See [LICENSE](./LICENSE) for more information.

 ## Acknowledgements
-This work was funded by the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory.
+This work was funded by the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory and the IDEAS-Watersheds project.

 ## How to Cite
 The repository is under review.
 We will provide a complete citation upon the acceptance of the repo/paper.